-Reciprocal altruism is widely tested by iterating prisoner dilemma, iPD, and the individual's decision rules size up by transition vector t, r, p, s that reflect the probability of cooperation when the previous trials resulted in outcomes of R, T, S or P, respectively (stevens and stephens,2004). if all component of vector are 0.5, the agent's decision rule is randomly irrespective last outcome.
-Part of all experiment set developed by Wood et al. (2016) was measure reciprocal altruism in long-evans male and female rats using iPD in operant chamber divide half by removable mesh equipped with retractable lever and stimulus light.
-The best result show that cooperative behavior on male rats is a little over the chance near to 60%.
+Reciprocal altruism has been widely tested by iPD, where the individual's decision rules can be described by a transition vector t, r, p, s that reflects the probability of cooperation when the previous trials resulted in outcomes of R, T, S or P, respectively (Stevens and Stephens,2004).
+If every component of this vector is 0.5, the agent's decision rule is random irrespective of the last outcome.
+Part of the experiments sets developed by Wood and colleagues (2016) were aimed to measure reciprocal altruism in Long Evans male and female rats using iPD.
+They used an operant chamber divided in halves by a removable mesh and equipped with retractable levers and stimulus light.
+As aresult, they show a 60% of altruistic behavior on male rats, barely surpassing chance choice.

-To test whether the rat has ability to solve the iPD game when faced to altruist opponent we need to force TIT FOR TAT mimic behavior on the opponent (stevens & stephens 2002, St-Pierre, Larose & Dubois 2009, viana, Gordo, Sucena & Moita 2010).
-In Moita et al. using a mimic tit-for-tat strategy on the opponent in a double T-maze chamber rand neither reach a high level of cooperation.
-Our further analysis over their markov chain diagram gave evidence that strategy performed by rat was more selfish than cooperative because its adopts a alternating decision's rule among sucker and temptation outcomes.
+To test whether rats have the ability to solve the iPD game when faced to altruist opponent, is necessary to force TIT FOR TAT behavior on the opponent (Stevens and Stephens, 2002; St-Pierre et al., 2009; Viana et al., 2010).
+In Moita's study (Viana et al., 2010) mimicking a tit-for-tat strategy on the opponent in a double T-maze chamber was not enough to reach high levels of cooperation.
+We further analysed their Markov chain diagram and observed that the strategy performed by rats was more selfish than cooperative because it adopted an alternating decision's rule among sucker and temptation outcomes.

-The rats often develop on social groups and studies have demostrated that they prefer social reward rather that along or have a tendency to performed pro-social acts over the chance (Moita 2015 and Kalenscher 2015).
+The rats often develop on social groups and studies have demonstrated that they prefer social reward rather that along or have a tendency to performe pro-social acts over the chance (Moita, 2015;Kalenscher, 2015).

-But why all iPD-base studies haven't found high level of reciprocity?
-We considering about previous result in which the rat don't reach learn iPD and think that is maybe due to the test box and stimulus contingency are inadequate for its natural expectation, i.e. the rat maybe has ability to achieve a approximated optimal solution but for example the length of time used for made contingency is longer that rats can keep in mind or maybe don't realized the real difference within payoff matrix amounts.
+Why all iPD-based studies haven't found high levels of reciprocity?
+In the aforementioned previous studies, rats don't learn iPD probably due to the fact that the test box and stimulus contingency are inadequate for its natural expectation, i.e. the rat maybe has the ability to achieve a approximated optimal solution but for example the length of time used to make the contingency is longer than what rats can keep in mind or maybe they don't realized the real difference within outcomes in the pay-off matrix.

-As a result, we found that combining iterated Prisoner's Dilemma matrix payoff and delay's penalty for released reciprocation and tit for tat opponent's strategy achieve high level of reciprocal altruism behavior in rats.
+Given these consideration, the present study was conduct to assess reciprocal altruism behaviors using a particular structure that combine iPD matrix pay-off and delay's punishment and a tit for tat opponent's strategy.
+We found that this combination achieve high level of reciprocal altruism behavior in rats.

-2 Material and Method
+2 Material and methods

+All experimental procedures were approved by the ethics committee of the IByME-CONICET and were conducted according to the NIH Guide for Care and Use of Laboratory Animals.

 2.1 Subjects and Housing

-Two group of long-Evans rats (Charles Rivers....) were used.
-Twelves males were used like subjects and six (Nstooge=6) identical rats like opponents.
-At weaning time all subject were housed in group of two rats per cage to addressing social interaction and each stooge in single individual cage.
-We had 12 cage altogether.
-All rats were food deprivation schedule, and to subject rats daily food intake was restricted to keep animals at between 90-95% of free feeding body weight and to stooge rats at between 80-85% of free feeding body weight.
+Two groups of male LongEvans rats (300–330 g) of two months of age were provided by the IBYME-CONICET.
+Twelves males were subjects and six (Nstooge=6) identical rats were opponents.
+At weaning time all subjects were housed in groups of two rats per cage to allow social interaction, whereas each stooge was housed in single individual cages.
+We had 12 stainless-steel cages altogether with sawdust as bedding and metal lids.
+All rats were food restricted to maintain animals at between 90-95% or 80-85% of free feeding body weight for subjects and stooges respectively.
+All animals were kept in a well-ventilated, temperature-controlled room (22 ± 2 °C) with a 12/12 h light/dark cycle (lights on at 8 am).
+Tap water was available ad libitum

-.20:00 hoursThe housing room had an average temperature of 22°C and 12:12h light:dark cycle on at
+2.2 Experimental Setup